The Corporate Governance Review: France

 Appointment and term of office of directors

 Members of the board of directors or supervisory board are appointed by the ordinary general meeting of the shareholders.
-Under certain circumstances, the board of directors may appoint new members by co-option, subject to the shareholders' meeting subsequently ratifying the appointments.
+Under certain circumstances (death, resignation, etc), the board of directors may appoint new members by co-option, subject to the shareholders' meeting subsequently ratifying the appointments.

 Directors are appointed for a term set out in the articles of association, up to a maximum of six years (four years in the two-tier system).
-In practice, owing to the influence of the AFEP-MEDEF Code, the four-year term of office is prevalent.
+In practice, the four-year term of office is prevalent.
 Re-election is possible, and almost all the companies listed on the SBF-120 Index rotate renewal of the terms of office to avoid replacement of all directors at the same time.
 The office of members of the board of directors can in any event be terminated upon a decision by a shareholders' meeting at any time, without a specific reason (ad nutum).

 Specific requirements include the following: